Houses in Multiple Occupation (HMO)

 - No room under 4.64 sq.m can be used as a bedroom by any person

 Any landlord operating licensable HMO without a licence will be:

 - Committing a criminal offence

-- Liable for a fine up to £20,000 on successful prosecute or liable for a Financial Civil Penalty in accordance with Council policy
+- Liable for an unlimited fine upon successful prosecution or a Financial Civil Penalty in accordance with Council policy.

 Landlords who fail to apply for a licence for a HMO could;